-According to industry experts, home inspectors use a checklist of up to 1,700 items that can come under scrutiny during a home inspection.
-A new report has been prepared that identifies the11 most common problems and deal breakers, and the things you should do prior to listing your home for sale.
+We have found that home inspectors use a checklist of up to 1,700 items that can come under scrutiny during a home inspection.
+There is a trend that we have become aware of - we call them the deal breakers - the things you should do prior to listing your home for sale.

 Marlene and I have seen many a contract go sideways when issues come up.
 Yes, many can be fixed after the home inspection, but a lot of buyers are not interested in getting involved with the "fixes" and would rather purchase a home with no issues.
-If your home is old or new these eleven items could cost you the sale.
 It's critical that you read this report before you list your home for sale.

 1. Plumbing Problems